bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 }
 ```

 With the current `User` type implementation, the `sendRecoverLink` function accepts data that is invalid half the time.
-We can prevent passing invalid data by making it more difficult at the type level.
+We can prevent developers from passing invalid data by making it more difficult at the type level.

 User verification is probably a separate business workflow that _results in_ a verified user object.
 This causal relationship can be expressed directly in types after we separate the types of verified and unverified users: